Last updated on April 7th, 2023 at 03:22 am

 The Shadow uses Black Diamonds knit technology, found on most of their climbing shoes.
 This not only helps keep the shoe breathable but also helps with the overall comfort and keeps the shoe comfortable and provides a glove-like fit.
 The rubber is also pretty sticky too (it’s suspiciously similar to Butora Neo Fuse compound, as their shoes are all made in the same factory).
 The rubber also varies in thickness, which makes it sensitive in the middle, and more rigid on the edges.

 The toe box would suit climbers with wide feet, sending loads of power to the front, and allowing for precise and powerful edging.

 They don’t come much blacker than the Mad Rock Black Drone.
 Although the shoe has been around for a while now, it’s only started to emerge as a front-runner in the last year or so, thanks to its great all-around performance and killer toe and heel hooking performance.

 The Black Drone is an excellent blend of performance and comfort, it is available in both high and low volumes with a new Expandable Edge Heel technology that keeps your heel snug while throwing gnarly hooks.

-This shoe offers remarkable grip on different surfaces and the precise toe box allows delicate footwork.
-Although their edging ability isn’t the greatest, the Black Drone HV will suit intermediate climbers with high volume feet looking for a good all-around shoe for the gym or crag.
-The shoe also comes in a low volume version, with an all black finish.
+This shoe offers a remarkable grip on different surfaces and the precise toe box allows delicate footwork.
+Although their edging ability isn’t the greatest, the Black Drone HV will suit intermediate climbers with high-volume feet looking for a good all-around shoe for the gym or crag.
+The shoe also comes in a low-volume version, with an all black finish.

 Scarpa’s Veloce is a unique addition to the SCARPA line, being the only shoe the Italian manufacturer has made specifically for gym climbing.
 It is well suited as a beginner bouldering shoe, but also great for more experienced climbers who don’t have the budget for the more pricey SCARPA shoes like the Drago or Furia Air.